DETAILED ACTION

 In regards to claim 4, Pettersen discloses that the robot comprises an accessory, or a connection point for an accessory, attached to the robot.
 Note that Pettersen teaches that the robot may include different tools or accessories including sensors, cameras or manipulators (items 14).

-In regards to claims 7 and 8, Pettersen teaches a battery connected to the snake robot, but fails to disclose that the robot comprises multiple battery modules located at different points along the length the of the robot, or that the robot comprises at least two battery modules, preferably at least three battery modules and more preferably at least five battery modules.
+In regards to claim 7, Pettersen teaches a battery connected to the snake robot, but fails to disclose that the robot comprises multiple battery modules located at different points along the length the of the robot.
 However, it would have been obvious to one having ordinary skill in the art at the time the invention was made to provide any number of batteries in/on the Pettersen device to allow for additional power and, since it has been held that mere duplication of the essential working parts of a device involves only routine skill in the art.
 St. Regis Paper Co. v.
 Bemis Co., 193 USPQ 8.
+Pettersen as modified teaches that the length to diameter ratio of the robot is at least 25:1 such that additional space for the multiple battery modules is provided along the length of the robot without making the diameter of the robot larger.
+Note that Pettersen teaches a minimum of 2 meters in diameter and a maximum of 200 meters in length.

 In regards to claim 10, Pettersen discloses that the diameter of the robot is substantially constant across the joint modules, wherein the diameter of the series of links and joint modules are preferably approximately equal and wherein the diameter of the robot is preferably substantially constant along its length.
 Pettersen illustrates embodiments with substantially consistent diameter through the modules and joints as shown in figure 5.